Skip to main content

 Whether you are purchasing a new build or already living in one, a few disciplined steps can make an enormous difference if a dispute develops later.

-Before closing, consider hiring an independent inspector.
+Consider hiring an independent inspector.
 Even with new construction, inspections can identify issues that are not immediately visible.
+Understanding what every homeowner needs to know about construction contracts is equally important during the buying process.

-Homeowners should also carefully read the warranty and understand notice requirements, deadlines, exclusions, and the claim process.
+Homeowners should carefully read the warranty and understand:

-It is also wise to avoid informal agreements about repairs or changes.
-Change orders and repair commitments should be confirmed in writing.
+It is wise to avoid informal agreements about repairs or changes.
+Change orders and repair commitments should be confirmed in writing to prevent misunderstandings.

 If a condition is recurring or expensive, consultation with qualified construction professionals may help clarify the cause and appropriate repair approach.

-When It May Be Time to Speak With a Colorado Construction Defect Lawyer
+When to Consult a Colorado Construction Defect Lawyer

-Not every issue requires litigation, but certain circumstances are a signal to seek legal guidance early, particularly in Colorado where deadlines and pre-suit requirements can matter.
+Not every issue requires litigation, but certain circumstances signal it's time to seek legal guidance early.
+This is particularly important in Colorado where deadlines and pre-suit requirements can matter significantly.

-Because construction defect timelines depend on the type of claim and the specific facts, speaking with counsel early can help prevent avoidable loss of rights.
+Understanding Colorado construction defect statute of limitations is crucial because these timelines depend on the type of claim and specific facts.
+Speaking with counsel early can help prevent avoidable loss of rights.

 About Hollington Law Firm